MrLou1976/PHY_329_Final_Project/README.md

 ```

 Then you will open the main file: Control_policy.py and input your target current and target toroidal magnet field (torflux)values or stay with the default ones provided.
-The Output will include the final current and torflux along with their respective errors from the targets.
+The Output will include the final current and torflux along with their respective errors from the targets and a plot of a cross-section of the freegs machine using the final values.